Obituary of Jean Bailey Gaede

 Funeral services will be held Thursday August 22nd at 4 PM in The Hurlbut Memorial Church, Pratt at Scott, Chautauqua, NY, with a private Celebration of Life Ceremony to follow.
 Burial will be private in Chautauqua Cemetery.

 In lieu of flowers donations can be made in her name to the Chautauqua Institution, PO BOX 28, Chautauqua, NY, 14722 or the Cleveland Restoration Society, 3751 Prospect Ave., E #2, Cleveland, OH 44115

 Funeral arrangements have been entrusted to the MASON Funeral Home, 37 Clinton St., Westfield, NY 14787.
-Log on to www.masonfuneral.com to send the Gaede family a message of sympathy, to light a Memorial Candle or for further information.To send flowers to the family of Jean Gaede, please visit Tribute Store
+Log on to www.masonfuneral.com to send the Gaede family a message of sympathy, to light a Memorial Candle or for further information.To send flowers to the family or plant a tree in memory of Jean Gaede, please visit Tribute Store